Last Updated on August 25, 2023

 I doubt anyone would ever buy it but hey, why not try!?

 After getting paid, I put the bookmark into a plain envelope, slapped on a stamp, and to the post office it went.
 In hindsight, yes, I was wrong.
 I will explain more on this in a moment.

 3 days later, I open my e-mail and find an essay from the buyer.

 Hello.
 I received this bookmark in the mail yesterday and opened the envelope this morning.
 To my great disappointment, a good amount of the small, silvery beads arrived broken in pieces on the bottom of the package.
 I’ve included pictures of the 3 broken beads so you can see the exact condition I received your bookmark in.
 If you compare it to the pictures in the original listing it is no longer the same bookmark.
 I was hoping that it would come in a padded mailer for the $2.50 shipping I paid, not just a regular letter mailer with a stamp.
 I was super excited to get and use this bookmark and it just sad that it arrived damaged.
 I would like to return it now please and get a full refund.
 Thank you for your understanding and anticipated cooperation.

 Now, I fully acknowledge that the customer was right.
-However, this is also where things start to get a little bit petty because I know what the bookmark looked like thanks to her MANY photos from far away and up close and I know that if the roles were reversed, I would have just used the bookmark as it was and not thought much of it.
+However, this is also where things start to get a little bit petty because I know how the bookmark looked thanks to the MANY photos from far away and up close she attached to her email and I know that if the roles were reversed, I would have just used the bookmark as it was and not thought much of it.

 Now I had 4 options.
 I could:

 - Issue her a full refund and allow her to keep the item.